-Stop putting yourself in a position to be disappointed or to receive information that could haunt you for days, months, years to come… Trust me, I’m speaking from personal experience on this one.
+Stop putting yourself in a position to be disappointed or to receive information that could haunt you for days, months, years to come… 2023 is your year!

 23. If You Can Really Do This for the Rest of Your Life

-If you’re like every other stepmom I’ve ever met or worked with, you’ve wondered, at least once, if you’re really cut out for this.
-If you can really do this for the rest of your life.
+If you’re like every other stepmom I’ve ever met or worked with, you’ve wondered, at least once, if you’re really cut out for this, or if you can really do this for the rest of your life.